 C&PHC Nurses make up a huge component of the nursing workforce – there are enrolled nurses (EN), registered nurses (RN), and nurse practitioners in community centres, homes, schools, prisons, childcare centres, and other health service settings.
 They are placed to play a major role in health promotion, illness prevention, healthy ageing, treatment and rehabilitation, community development, and a lot more.
 They ensure collaboration and partnership across other fragmented services and sectors to promote public health.

 With the increasing and ageing population, alongside over-crowded hospitals and lack of aged care facilities, the demands on our primary health care system are increasing, and so too is the need for nurses.

 The current public health and hospital systems are already overstretched, and they are turning to community care to help manage complex health needs.
 Community and primary health care nurses are placed to help lessen the burden in our hospitals, giving individualized care to patients that can improve the health outcomes of all Australians.

 Health care nurses are highly valued by patients.
-Research shows that nurses spend 90% of their time with patients, and they influence their health and well being using a person-centred approach.
-They provide most medical care and conduct direct, face-to-face provision of interventions and care towards patients’ recovery and rehabilitation.
+Research shows that nurses spend 90% of their time with patients and they influence their health and well being using a person-centred approach.
+They provide most of the medical care and conduct direct, face-to-face provision of interventions and care towards patients’ recovery and rehabilitation.
 Their inputs and expertise are valued and sought-after in a lot of areas.

-Nurses working in the community and primary health care play a vital role in raising patients’ physical, mental, social, and spiritual health to the highest level.
+Nurses working in the community and primary health care play a vital role in raising the physical, mental, social, and spiritual health of patients to the highest level.
 They are on the front line every day, caring for the sick, counselling patients on their health and improving processes throughout the healthcare system.